Plushtoast/dsa5-glueandhammer/README.md

 This modules provides everything that doesn't quite fit (yet?) into the TDE/DSA system.
 This might include macros, css compatibility fixes for other modules and some minor experimental or contributed functions.

 ## Installation - Auto Installer
-In the FVTT Game Systems Menu, click Install System and enter the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsa5-glueandhammer/master/system.json`
+In the FVTT Game Systems Menu, click Install Module and enter the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsa5-glueandhammer/master/module.json`

 ## Current Features
 * Button to configure the module "Splatter" for TDE/DSA in the settings